Difference between Biz Brokers and M&A Consultants

 - How big is your business?
 For businesses that are valued between $100,000 and $1,000,000, you can expect the total commission paid to biz brokers or mergers and acquisitions consultants to be between 10% and 12%.
 Should you own a business that’s valued at more than $1, 000,000, expect to use some version of the double-Lehman formula, which is broken down as such:

 · 10% commission on the first $1 million

 · 8% commission on the next $1 million

 · 6% commission on the next $1 million

 · 4% on all additional amounts

-American Fortune has taught clients how to sell or buy businesses, performed business valuation services, exit strategy planning services, mergers & acquisitions advisor services in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio, Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.
+American Fortune Mergers & Acquisitions Consultants has taught clients how to sell or buy businesses, performed business valuation services, exit strategy planning services, mergers & acquisitions adviser services in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio, Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.